RicardoLMMatos/Conquiztadors-ms2/README.md

  ### Website owner Goals:

   * I want new new and existing users to play my quiz game.
-  * I want players to find how the game works easely.
+  * I want players to find how the game works easily.
   * I want the quiz game to be both fun and educational.
   * I want my webpage to work as it should at all times.
   * I want users to enjoy the game and return to play it again.